MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 :::image type="content" source="./media/manage-machine-groups/share-machine-group.png" alt-text="Screenshot of the Manage access pane.":::

 > [!NOTE]
-> When a user isn't part of an environment anymore, you can continue seeing it as a deactivated user.
+> When a user isn't part of an environment anymore, you can continue to see the user as deactivated.
 You'll be notified in the **Manage access** section of the machine group if it's shared with deactivated users.
 In this situation, remove access to them.

 Access for machine groups is managed at the group level.
 All machines in the group will use the same permissions and connections.